An angry king? The episodes in which Charles III lost his temper

-LONDON – In office for less than a week, the new king Charles III he has already starred in some viral episodes of impatience that drew attention to his personality.
-Already in his ceremony of proclamation as king, the monarch appears gesturing angrily for employees to take a pen holder off the table.
+In office for less than a week, the new King Charles III has already starred in some viral episodes of impatience that have drawn attention to his personality.
+Already at his proclamation ceremony as king, the monarch appears gesturing angrily for employees to remove a pen holder from the table.
 In another video, he complains about a pen that has leaked ink.

 Both images spread across social media, where people have been criticizing the new king with adjectives such as “arrogant” and “pampered”.
-Others, however, defend the monarch, reminding critics that he lost his mother, queen elizabeth II a few days ago and still has to follow a strict list of monarchy protocols.
+Others, however, defend the monarch, reminding critics that he lost his mother, Queen Elizabeth II just days ago and still has to follow a strict list of monarchy protocols.

-On Saturday the 10th, just two days after automatically becoming king after the death of the longest-lived queen in UK, Charles was officially proclaimed the new monarch in a symbolic ceremony.
+On Saturday (10/9), just two days after automatically becoming king following the death of the UK’s longest-serving queen, Charles was officially proclaimed the new monarch in a symbolic ceremony.
 He still has to go through the coronation, which has no date set at the moment.

 At the event, an angry Charles motioned for his aides to remove a pen holder and pens that were in his way so he could sign the ceremony documents.
 In a different frame of the same occasion, the king tries to push the tray with the pens away again and clenches his jaw to show urgency.

-So again this Tuesday, the 13th, during your trip to northern Ireland, the new king showed another moment of irritation with pens.
+Then again this Tuesday (13/9), during his trip to Northern Ireland, the new king showed another moment of irritation with pens.
 He was signing a guest book in front of the cameras at Hillsborough Castle near Belfast, capital of Northern Ireland.

-“Oh look, it’s staining everything,” Camilla said as her husband dried his fingers.
+“Oh look, it’s staining everything,” Camilla said as her husband wiped his fingers.

 “I can’t stand this damn thing.
-Every time this,” Charles said as he walked away.
+Every time,” Charles said as he walked away.

 While British tabloids were already racing to draw a psychological profile of the new king based on “body language experts”, many Brits came to Charles’s defense.
 “I hope people don’t forget that his mother died days ago.
 The most extreme pressure imaginable,” wrote journalist Benjamin Butterworth in response to the video published by CBS.

 “I think this is unfair,” wrote one netizen in response to the video of the proclamation ceremony.
-“I watched it live and he struggled to manage the huge documents due to the totally unnecessary desk objects and ironically pointed out an item to be taken away.
+“I watched it live and he struggled to manage the huge documents due to the totally unnecessary objects on the table and ironically pointed out an item to be taken away.
 This clip shows him coming back to sign more and the objects were all back on the way.
-He didn’t want to spill ink.”
+I wanted to spill ink.”

 These were not the king’s first gaffes.
-In 2005, the then prince charles was caught making comments about a BBC reporter during a photo shoot at a ski resort.
+In 2005, then-Prince Charles was caught making comments about a BBC reporter during a photo shoot at a ski resort.
 “Damn people, I can’t stand that man.
-He’s so nasty,” said Charles, accompanied by his sons.
-William and Harrynot realizing there was a microphone nearby.
+He’s so nasty,” commented Charles, accompanied by his sons William and Harry, not realizing that there was a microphone nearby.

 There were those who laughed and were amused at the king’s impatience.
 However, the criticism Charles III received after the videos were circulated will not help his already low popularity, especially compared to his mother’s.
 His unpopularity is especially greater among young people.